Counterfactual Concept Bottleneck Models: Experimental details

 \textbf{Counterfactual CBM implementation details} To improve the training process of our models we decided to relax some assumptions we made in Section \ref{sec:optimisation}.
 Employing a Bernoulli distribution to predict concepts and a Categorical distribution for the class prediction would make the training process more difficult, ruining the gradient in the backpropagation process.
 Therefore, we predict them directly with the output of the concept predictor and the task predictor applying a Sigmoid function and a Softamx on top of them, respectively.
-To optimise them, we choose to use a Binary Cross Entropy loss for the concept loss, and a Cross Entropy Loss for the task loss.
+To optimise them, we choose to use a Binary Cross Entropy loss for the concept loss, and a Cross Entropy Loss for the task loss. \reviewed{All this is done in a jointly training to fully leverage the advantages outlined in Section \ref{sec:interpret}.
+This means that all component are trained together.
+However, it is also possible to train the model in a post-hoc manner—first training the concept encoder and predictor, followed by the counterfactual generator, or performing a warm-up phase for the encoder and predictor to better initialize their weights before continuing with joint training.}

 \textbf{Code, licenses and hardware} For our experiments, we implement all baselines and methods in Python 3.9 and relied upon open-source libraries such as PyTorch 2.0 \citep{NEURIPS2019_9015} (BSD license), PytorchLightning v2.1.2 (Apache Licence 2.0), Sklearn 1.2 \citep{scikit-learn} (BSD license).
 In addition, we used Matplotlib \citep{Hunter:2007} 3.7 (BSD license) to produce the plots shown in this paper.
 The datasets we used are freely available on the web with licenses: dSprites (Apache 2.0) MNIST (CC 3.0 DEED) and CUB (MIT License).
 We will publicly release the code with all the details used to reproduce all the experiments under an MIT license.
 The experiments were performed on a device equipped with an M3 Max and 36GB of RAM, without the use of a GPU.
 Approximately 80 hours of computational time were utilized from the start of the project, whereas reproducing the experiments detailed here requires only 10 hours.